PHACDataHub/infra-core/vertex-workbench-template/docs/jupyter-and-rstudio.md

 ### Cloud Workstation Upgrades

 As per the upstream documentation on [Cloud Workstations architecture](https://cloud.google.com/workstations/docs/architecture#vpc-network), it is possible to configure cloud workstations to retain the persistent disk when the unerlying cloud VM is deleted via the setting cloud workstations' [reclaim policy](https://cloud.google.com/workstations/docs/customize-development-environment#reclaimpolicy).
-Setting this reclaim policy allows the persistent disk to be mounted to a newly created VM instance, thereby allowing the base VM instance to be periodically destroyed and recreated to allow for updates to the underlying operating system.
+Setting this reclaim policy enables the persistent disk to be mounted to a newly created VM instance, thereby allowing the base VM instance to be periodically destroyed and recreated so that updates to the underlying operating system can happen.

 ### GCP VM Image Scanning and Upgrades